 A limited number of GMAT Exam fee waivers are available to qualified, currently enrolled, Ithaca College students on a first come, first served basis each academic year beginning in September.
 Please contact Danielle Young at email@example.com for more information and to request a waiver application.

 This scholarship is sponsored by Kaplan Educational Center and Career Services and is offered in both the Fall and Spring semesters.
 Winners receive a free preparation course for the GMAT, GRE, LSAT, or MCAT.
 This scholarship may only be awarded to students who are not yet enrolled in a Kaplan course.
 The Kaplan course must be taken within one year of receipt and can only be taken at the Ithaca Center.
 Current applications may be found here.

-Internship scholarships are awarded in the Spring 2016 semester.
-Applications will be available January 25, 2016 and due no later than February 26, 2016.
+Internship scholarships are awarded in the Spring 2017 semester.
+Applications will be available October 20, 2016 and due no later than February 24, 2017.
+Please note: students will be notified of scholarship results by May 1, 2017.
 Click here for Internship Scholarship Frequently Asked Questions.

 Class of 2008: Through the generosity of the Class of 2008, this scholarship will be awarded to a current first-year, sophomore, or junior student who has an UNPAID internship in the Summer of 2016.
 The internship may be credit bearing or non-credit bearing.
 The recipient will be in good judicial standing, possess a cumulative GPA of 3.0 or higher and demonstrate financial need as determined by the Office of Financial Aid.
 CLICK HERE FOR AN APPLICATION.